Heating Oil Price Guide

 Are UK heating oil prices going up or down?

-In January 2021 and for most of February, the UK heating oil prices were slowly going up.
+From January to March 2021, the UK heating oil prices gradually increased from about 42 pence per litre to about 48 pence per litre.
 This was because of positive developments in regards to the Covid-19 vaccine and because we were experiencing colder than average temperatures.

 It’s important to keep an eye on UK heating oil prices to get the best deal as the prices are ever fluctuating.
 After all, there are numerous factors affecting home heating oil prices.